Best Finance Books

 2- “I Will Teach You To Be Rich: No guilt, No Excuses – Just a 6-week Programme That Works” by Ramit Sethi

-No one knows finances quite like author Ramit Sethi.
-And in his updated version of his New York Times best-seller, he’s going to show you exactly what you should be doing.
+Few understand finances like author Ramit Sethi.
+In his updated New York Times bestseller, he reveals precisely what you should be doing with your money.

-I Will Teach You to be Rich is a 6-week plan that will help you to build your credit, make better decisions about spending, and automate your savings and investments.
-Unlike most finance books that are encouraging you to squeeze your finances down to the last penny, Sethi takes a refreshing approach offering you advice you won’t expect such as “spend extravagantly on the things you love”.
+I Will Teach You to be Rich presents a 6-week plan to build credit, make smarter spending decisions, and automate savings and investments.
+Unlike most finance books that encourage penny-pinching, Sethi takes a refreshing approach with unexpected advice like “spend extravagantly on the things you love.”

 Saving More Money